 These are important actions to take in order to create a strong insurance claim and recover the maximum amount of compensation available for the damages you experienced as a result of the accident.

-California is a non-no fault collision state, meaning that in the case of an accident, somebody must be found liable for damages caused.
-However, in the case of a collision with an animal, even though it might not have been your intention to hit the animal because it likely came out of nowhere, you will still be found liable for causing the accident.
+California is a non-no fault collision state, meaning that in an accident, somebody must be found liable for damages.
+However, in the case of a collision with an animal, even though it might not have been your intention to hit the animal because it likely came out of nowhere, you will still be found liable for causing the collision.

 This means that you will file an insurance claim against yourself.
-If you have comprehensive coverage, this may cover the damages cause by the animal collision.
-If you don’t have comprehensive coverage, but have personal injury insurance, also known as med pay, this can cover the costs of your injuries as well.
+If you have comprehensive coverage, this may cover your damages.
+If you don’t have comprehensive coverage, but have personal injury insurance, then this can cover the costs of your injuries, as well.

-Before you speak to an insurance agent, it’s important to get an expert legal team on your side to ensure that you are not short handed compensation.
+Before you speak to an insurance agent, it’s important to get a car accident attorney on your side to ensure that you are not offered low compensation.